Find out about the VAT liability of insurance transactions and insurance related services.

 - your customer belongs in the UK

-- your customer belongs in another EU Member State and doesn’t receive your services for business purposes
+- your customer belongs in another EU member state and does not receive your services for business purposes

-- you can’t determine where your customer belongs
+- you cannot determine where your customer belongs

 6.3 The place of supply of reinsurance

 The place of supply rules for insurance, also apply to reinsurance.
 Supplies of reinsurance are made to the principal insurer and not to the parties insured under the policy.
 The VAT treatment of a supply of reinsurance, therefore, is determined by the place of belonging of the insurer to whom the reinsurance is supplied.

 For VAT purposes, a business is regarded as belonging in the country where it has its business establishment or some other fixed establishment, including a branch or agency.